 Attorneys in the NEC baby formula MDL submitted a proposed plan for the selection of a pool of bellwether candidate cases.
 The plan to choose which cases go to trial first is similar to what mass tort lawyers typically see in other class action lawsuits

-Under the draft order, the parties will provide the court with a list of 12 NEC lawsuits for the bellwether discovery pool, with even numbers of cases involving both Abbott and Mead Johnson.
+Under the draft order, the parties will provide the court with a list of 12 NEC lawsuits for the bellwether discovery pool, with an even number of cases involving both Abbott and Mead Johnson.

 Once the pool of 12 lawsuits is selected, they will go through pre-trial fact discovery.
 Once discovery is completed, both sides will get to select two initial bellwether trial cases for a total of four test trials.